Today’s contemporary scene in Singapore

 Backstage workshops with the Finger players Saturday 20th and Sunday 21st November 2010 11:30 am and 2:30 pm.

 Little Toys by Mark Chan and Ensemble

 Original soundtrack by Mark Chan

 THURSDAY 25th AND FRIDAY 26th NOVEMBER 2010 7 pm

 Silent movie concert with original music by Mark Chan.
 With Chinese and Singaporean musicians playing both Asian and Western instruments, Marc Chan brings music to this masterpiece by Sun Yu, director of Little Toys (1933, with famous Chinese actress Ruan Lingyu).

 Ramesh Meyyappan, Gin & Tonic & Passing trains

-Ramesh Meyyappan, was inspired by his deafness to create a visual theatre enjoyable by all.
-He presents a piece inspired by The Signalman, a fantasy short story written by Charles Dickens.
+Ramesh Meyyappan was inspired by his deafness to create a visual theatre that could be enjoyed by all.
+He presents a piece inspired by The Signalman, a short fantasy story written by Charles Dickens.

-Workshops linked to the mime performance initiation workshop with virtuoso Ramesh Meyyappan : Saturday 27th and Sunday 28th November 11:30 a.m.
-Workshop accessible to deaf mute visitors.
+Workshops linked to the mime performance initiation workshop with virtuoso Ramesh Meyyappan: Saturday 27th and Sunday 28th November 11:30 am.
+Workshop accessible to visitors with hearing impairments.